The GL 35 Challenge

 It was a quick call to Andrew Stuart my running partner and then the King of commitment Jean van Lierop.
 The challenge was on.

 But what about when any of us are out of town and have to travel?

-I got a simple “Verbal Clap” from the guys with this.
-If there is an issue, no matter what it is and you miss the morning, you then run it twice the morning before you leave and so on it will go ’till you catch up the short fall of up runs.
+I got a verbal clap from the guys with this, if there is an issue, no matter what it is and you miss the morning, you then run it twice the morning before you leave and so on it will go until you catch up the shortfall of up runs.